Cadabra

 \(\displaystyle{}Q Q Q Q Q Q\)

-\(\displaystyle{}A A A A A A% +A A A A A B% +A A A A B A% +A A A A B B% +A A A B A A% +A A A B A B% +A A A B B A% +A A A B B B% +A A B A A A% +A A B A A B% +A A B A B A% +A A B A B B% +A A B B A A% +A A B B A B% +A A B B B A% +A A B B B B% +A B A A A A% +A B A A A B% +A B A A B A% +A B A A B B% +A B A B A A% +A B A B A B% +A B A B B A% +A B A B B B% +A B B A A A% +A B B A A B% +A B B A B A% +A B B A B B% +A B B B A A% +A B B B A B% +A B B B B A% +A B B B B B% +B A A A A A% +B A A A A B% +B A A A B A% +B A A A B B% +B A A B A A% +B A A B A B% +B A A B B A% +B A A B B B% +B A B A A A% +B A B A A B% +B A B A B A% +B A B A B B% +B A B B A A% +B A B B A B% +B A B B B A% +B A B B B B% +B B A A A A% +B B A A A B% +B B A A B A% +B B A A B B% +B B A B A A% +B B A B A B% +B B A B B A% +B B A B B B% +B B B A A A% +B B B A A B% +B B B A B A% +B B B A B B% +B B B B A A% +B B B B A B% +B B B B B A% +B B B B B B\)
+\(\displaystyle{}A A A A A A +A A A A A B +A A A A B A +A A A A B B +A A A B A A +A A A B A B +A A A B B A +A A A B B B +A A B A A A +A A B A A B +A A B A B A +A A B A B B +A A B B A A +A A B B A B +A A B B B A +A A B B B B +A B A A A A +A B A A A B +A B A A B A % +A B A A B B +A B A B A A +A B A B A B +A B A B B A +A B A B B B +A B B A A A +A B B A A B +A B B A B A +A B B A B B +A B B B A A +A B B B A B +A B B B B A +A B B B B B +B A A A A A +B A A A A B +B A A A B A +B A A A B B +B A A B A A +B A A B A B % +B A A B B A +B A A B B B +B A B A A A +B A B A A B +B A B A B A +B A B A B B +B A B B A A +B A B B A B +B A B B B A +B A B B B B +B B A A A A +B B A A A B +B B A A B A +B B A A B B +B B A B A A +B B A B A B +B B A B B A +B B A B B B +B B B A A A % +B B B A A B +B B B A B A +B B B A B B +B B B B A A +B B B B A B +B B B B B A +B B B B B B\)

 We have added semicolons to every line in order to show precisely what happens: in the first iteration, the substitution expands $Q$ to $A+B$.
 This gives an expression in which there are no $AB$ factors yet.
 Those arise only once the distribute algorithm is called.
 At the second iteration, the substitution algorithm then replaces the $AB$ product with $3$.
-Normally one would suppress the printing and only print at the end, as in:

 ex:=Q Q Q Q Q Q; converge(ex): substitute(_, $Q->A+B, A B->3$, repeat=True) distribute(_) ;